“I am no longer my own, but thine.

 The prayer describes the life of a participant with Christ in his mission.
 It is a practical description of what Jesus was talking about when he said, “If any want to become my followers, let them deny themselves and take up their cross daily and follow me” (Luke 9:23).
 Baptism marks the beginning of life in Christ and his ecclesia, a people who “profess to pursue holiness of heart and life; universal love filling the heart and governing the life.”
 The Covenant prayer helps us remember what this Jesus-way of life looks like and what loving God with all our heart, soul, and mind and loving our neighbor as ourself requires of us.

 The Covenant Prayer describes missional life devoted to following Jesus and serving as Christ’s representative in the world he loves and is working to redeem.
 It tells us that being a Christian is more a way of life than a system of beliefs.
-It is more about what we love than what we say we believe.
-You become what you love.
+The Covenant Prayer describes the Jesus way of self-giving and self-emptying love.

 This way of living and loving is possible only in a community centered in the life and mission of the crucified and risen Jesus Christ.
-Wesley and the early Methodists annually prayed the Covenant Prayer presuming everyone was part of a class meeting or band that met weekly for accountability and support for living the life the prayer describes.
+Wesley and the early Methodists annually prayed the Covenant Prayer presuming everyone was part of a class meeting or band that met weekly for accountability and support for living this prayer.
 And everyone had a discipleship coach in their class leader who encouraged and prayed for them.

 Covenant Discipleship is a contemporary adaptation of the “method” of Methodism the Covenant Prayer presumes.
 Discipleship Resources has recently published a new collection of resources intended to help congregations faithfully keep the promises made in the baptismal covenant.
 Growing Everyday Disciples: Covenant Discipleship with Children is a way for congregations to introduce elementary school age children to living their baptismal covenant.
 Everyday Disciples: Covenant Discipleship with Youth provides resources for youth to encourage and support one another in the Christian life and participating in Christ’s mission in the world.
 Disciples Making Disciples: Guide for Covenant Discipleship Groups and Class Leaders aims to help congregations re-tradition the class leaders that help equip members to faithfully live as Christ’s representatives in the world.